Aashish909/arvyax-yoga/DEPLOYMENT.md

    - In Vercel, you can trigger a redeployment from the Deployments tab

 5. **Check Network Requests**:
-   - Use browser developer tools to inspect network requests and verify the correct headers are being sent
+   - Use browser developer tools (F12 or right-click > Inspect) to inspect network requests
-   - Look for the `Access-Control-Allow-Origin` header in the response
+   - Look for OPTIONS preflight requests that might be failing
+   - Verify the correct headers are being sent and received:
+     - Request headers should include `Origin`
+     - Response headers should include `Access-Control-Allow-Origin`, `Access-Control-Allow-Methods`, and `Access-Control-Allow-Headers`
+   - If you see a failed OPTIONS request, it indicates a CORS preflight issue
+   - Check the response status code - a 204 No Content is expected for successful preflight requests

 ### Other Common Issues